Professional development units allows individuals to choose the units that suit their specific education needs and the needs of their employer.

 Develop your leadership potential, and improve your skills, your confidence, and your CV

-At Southampton Solent University we pride ourselves on putting our students at the heart of everything we do, providing a real-world, applied-learning environment and making learning enjoyable as well as relevant to the future.
+At Solent University we pride ourselves on putting our students at the heart of everything we do, providing a real-world, applied-learning environment and making learning enjoyable as well as relevant to the future.

 University service units provide excellent opportunities to develop friends, improve your skills, develop confidence and leadership skills, and strengthen your CV.